Neuro-Oncology

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-Colloid cysts are benign intraventricular lesions most commonly located in the third ventricle that may present with a variety of neurologic symptoms, usually headache from obstructive hydrocephalus.
-However, some patients may be asymptomatic, and these may be incidentally discovered during routine radiological evaluation.
+Colloid cysts are benign intraventricular lesions commonly located in the third ventricle.
+Although they may present with a variety of neurologic symptoms, such as headache from obstructive hydrocephalus, they can also be incidentally found during routine radiological evaluation in asymptomatic patients.
 The clinical presentation, diagnosis, and management of colloid cysts are outlined.
-In particular, data regarding management of asymptomatic colloid cysts as well as comparison of the risks and benefits of different surgical techniques are discussed.
+Risk stratification for asymptomatic colloid cysts and recently proposed revisions to the classification of anatomic risk zones of colloid cysts are discussed.

 • Overall morbidity is decreased with endoscopic resection compared to microsurgical resection. |

-Colloid cysts of the third ventricle represent approximately 0.5% to 1% of primary intracranial mass lesions (Ahmed and Stanworth 2002; 21).
+Colloid cysts of the third ventricle represent approximately 0.5% to 1% of primary intracranial mass lesions (37).
 There is no sexual predominance.
-The incidence of colloid cysts of the third ventricle is estimated to be 3.2 per 1 million persons annually (35).
-However, data from a systematic review of brain MRI findings reported a prevalence of 2 of 15,559 of incidental colloid cysts (56), and another population-based study of the brain MRI of 5800 patients in the Netherlands estimated the prevalence of colloid cysts as 1 of 5800 (09).
-Although colloid cysts are congenital lesions, they usually remain asymptomatic until 20 to 50 years of age; the symptomatic lesions are less common in children, but reports from case series of affected children suggest that they tend to have more aggressive clinical features and rapid neurologic deterioration compared to adults (30; 81).
+The incidence of colloid cysts of the third ventricle is estimated to be 0.9 per 1 million persons annually, and the prevalence is around one in several thousand (59).
+However, data from a systematic review of brain MRI findings reported a prevalence of two incidental colloid cysts out of 15,559 patients (48), and another population-based study of the brain MRI of 5800 patients in the Netherlands estimated the prevalence of colloid cysts as 1 out of 5800 (10).
+Although colloid cysts are congenital lesions, they usually remain asymptomatic until 20 to 50 years of age; the symptomatic lesions are less common in children, but reports from case series of affected children suggest that they tend to have more aggressive clinical features and rapid neurologic deterioration compared to adults (28; 75).

 There are no preventive measures that decrease the occurrence of colloid cysts.